gradosevic/OpenFace/README.md

 - Open http://localhost:8080 on your host machine
 - Run demo http://localhost:8080/?test=test/*&with=known/*
 - You should receive a JSON response after few moments
+- Add new folders with images to /app/images/ to test your own images

 # Parameters
 Use these parameters in your URL